Nil-Andreu/housingprices/README.txt

-To create this predition, i have used different machine learning models such as:
+To create this predition, I have first visualized and cleaned the data, and then used different machine learning models such as:
 - Linear Regression
 - Decision Tree
 - Random Forest Regressor